jsquyres/ompi/docs/general_notes.rst

 An MPI "extensions" framework is included in Open MPI, but is not enabled by default.

-See the :doc:`Open MPI API Extensions <extensions>` section for more information on compiling and using MPI extensions.
+:doc:`See the Open MPI API Extensions </extensions>` section for more information on compiling and using MPI extensions.